Everything all at once: On choosing an estimand for multi-component environmental exposures: Introduction

-As a motivating example, we consider the extent to which pesticide exposure affects risk of hypertension among participants in the CHAMACOS (Center for the Health Assessment of Mothers and Children of Salinas) Maternal Cognition Study cohort (described in Section \ref{sec:supp:cohort} of the Supplement).\cite{eskenazi2003chamacos} We consider a research question that involves the exposure at a single point-in-time and another that involves longitudinal, time-varying exposure.
-Each participant at each time is assigned an exposure level for each of seven classes of pesticides, $\mathbf{A}_t=\{A_{1,t}, A_{2,t}, A_{3,t}, A_{4,t}, A_{5,t}, A_{6,t}, A_{7,t}\}$, corresponding to organophosphates, pyrethroids, carbamates, neonicotinoids, manganese-containing fungicides, glyphosate, and paraquat, measured at five timepoints, $\bar{\mathbf{A}} = (\mathbf{A}_0, ..., \mathbf{A}_4)$.
-Additional detail on these pesticide classes, which include insecticides ($A_{1,t}-A_{4,t}$), fungicides ($A_5$), and herbicides ($A_{6,t}, A_{7,t}$), is given in Section \ref{sec:supp:measures}.
-In the single point-in-time case, we consider relationships between exposure to this pesticide mixture at baseline, $\mathbf{A}_0$ and the outcome of hypertension risk by the end of follow-up, $Y$.
-In the longitudinal case, we consider relationships between longitudinal exposure to this pesticide mixture over follow-up, $\mathbf{A}$, and hypertension risk, $Y$.
-Our motivating example is just that---an example; we use it to illustrate the challenges and contributions named above, but an applied analysis of these data would need to pay additional attention to aspects of the study that are outside the scope of this paper, like the measurement and assignment of the exposure mixture to study participants.
+As a motivating example, we consider the extent to which pesticide exposure affects risk of hypertension among participants in the CHAMACOS (Center for the Health Assessment of Mothers and Children of Salinas) Maternal Cognition Study cohort (described in \ref{sec:supp:cohort}) .\cite{eskenazi2003chamacos} Each participant at each time is assigned an exposure level for each of seven classes of pesticides, $\mathbf{A}_t=\{A_{1,t}, A_{2,t}, A_{3,t}, A_{4,t}, A_{5,t}, A_{6,t}, A_{7,t}\}$, corresponding to organophosphates, pyrethroids, carbamates, and neonicotinoids (all insecticides), manganese-containing fungicides, and glyphosate and paraquat (herbicides), measured at five timepoints, $\bar{\mathbf{A}} = (\mathbf{A}_0, ..., \mathbf{A}_4)$.
+We refer to pesticide ``exposures" for simplicity (as done previously\cite{keil2021bayesian}); they are the concentration applied within 1-kilometer buffers of the participant's address (\ref{sec:supp:measures} provides more detail).
+We consider relationships between the outcome of hypertension risk by the end of follow-up, $Y$, and: 1) exposure to this pesticide mixture at baseline, $\mathbf{A}_0$, and 2) longitudinal exposure to this pesticide mixture $\bar{\mathbf{A}}$.
+Our motivating example is just that---an example; we use it to illustrate the challenges and contributions named above; an applied analysis of these data would need to pay additional attention to aspects of the study that are outside the scope of this paper, like the measurement and assignment of the exposure mixture to study participants.

-We organize this paper around a series of questions an analyst may ask when formulating and then estimating quantifiable relationships between a complex, multivariate, possibly longitudinal, exposure mixture and an outcome.
+We organize this paper around a series of questions an analyst may ask when formulating and estimating quantifiable relationships between a possibly longitudinal exposure mixture and an outcome.